PavelKisliak/BitSerializer/docs/bitserializer_convert.md

 - For avoid mistakes, time points with **steady_clock**  type are not allowed due to floating EPOCH.

 **Duration notes:**
-- Supported signed durations, but they are no officially defined.
+- Supported signed durations, but they are not officially defined.
 - Durations which contains years, month, or with base UTC (2003-02-15T00:00:00Z/P2M) are not allowed.
-- The decimal fraction of smallest value like "P0.5D" is not supported.
+- The decimal fraction supported only for seconds part, maximum 9 digits.

 Since `std::time_t` is equal to `int64_t`, need to use special wrapper `CRawTime`, otherwise time will be converted as number.
 ```cpp